tdesserich/EFA-portfolio/README.md

 - `gulp dev` runs both the serve and sass commands.
 Watches for changes in any of those files.

 ## Sources
-* [Formspree](https://formspree.io/) - Simple tool to use for basic front end projects.
-Handles a light amount of posts.
-You have this there as a formality.
+* [Bootstrapmade](https://bootstrapmade.com/flexor-free-multipurpose-bootstrap-template/?download_theme=flexor.zip) - Used several Bootstrapmade templates as starter resources for ideas and direction for this section.